 History of the Emory & Henry Sports Hall of Fame

 The Emory & Henry Sports Hall of Fame celebrates the success of hundreds of former student-athletes, coaches, administrators, and contributors who have brought recognition, honor, distinction, and excellence to Emory & Henry’s athletic program.
-The Sports Hall of Fame, established in October 1971, is the second oldest Hall of Fame in the Old Dominion Athletic Conference.
+The Sports Hall of Fame was established in October 1971.

 The first class of 40 inductees featured former student-athletes, coaches, team physicians, special contributors, and an athletic director.
 The first induction was held on May 6, 1972 in Van Dyke Hall to honor this inaugural class.